MouriNaruto/MouriDocs/docs/4/ReadMe.md

 - Third-party Projects
   - NanaBox, https://github.com/M2Team/NanaBox

+## Notable Exclusive Features

+- Support to expose 9p (Plan 9) shares to the guest.
+- Support to expose Virtual SMB shares to the guest.
+- Support to load the Linux kernel directly when the guest is powered on.

 ## Limitations

 - The virtual machine created by Host Compute System API only supports UEFI